What is COVID-19?

 To reduce the risk, health experts recommend practicing the following everyday actions, along with social distancing (CDC recommendations here) for community locations.

 - Wash hands with soap and water frequently for at least 20 seconds.
+If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Clean and disinfect any surfaces you frequently touch.